Noah's Ark or perhaps not

 As international studbook keeper and coordinator of the European population management programme, our curator Sander Hofman is responsible for advising on how the okapi in the EEP can best be managed.

-The international breeding programme for this species is coordinated, on behalf of Planckendael ZOO, by scientist Jeroen Stevens and curator of mammals Sarah Lafaut.
-Planckendael ZOO has been conducting scientific research with zoo-housed and wild bonobos for more than 25 years.
+The international breeding programme for this species is coordinated, on behalf of Planckendael ZOO, by our curator of mammals Sarah Lafaut and scientist Jeroen Stevens.
+In Planckendael ZOO our science team has been conducting scientific research with zoo-housed and wild bonobos for more than 25 years.

 Our researcher Peter Galbusera and assistant curator Steven Vansteenkiste coordinate this programme on behalf of Antwerp ZOO.
 Sadly, breeding success with Congo peafowl has been very low and in some years the population even declined.